-Adjuster Is Investigating My Claim.
+The Adjuster Is Investigating My Claim.
 Do I Need a Lawyer?

-Attorney Doug Goyen is a Dallas auto accident attorney licensed in Texas since 1997 with decades of experience representing individuals in personal injury-related cases.
+Attorney Doug Goyen is a car wreck accident attorney licensed in Texas since 1997 with decades of experience representing individuals in personal injury-related cases.
 We receive phone calls daily from concerned people regarding insurance practices.
 One of the most common concerns, when people call our office, is when an “adjuster is investigating my claim” and the investigation is leading to delays or even denials of payment.
 Many times this is a delay tactic that an adjuster is using to avoid doing the work needed to be done on the case.
 With a personal injury case, you need a lawyer to help push the adjuster out of their “excuse” mode and either pay the claim or deny it so a lawsuit can be filed when necessary.

 The Law Office of Doug Goyen has negotiated, litigated, and taken to trial thousands of cases and obtained millions of dollars in compensation for our clients.
 Our clients receive experience, expertise, and motivated representation from the Law Office of Doug Goyen.
 Our desire for justice for our clients enables us to achieve proven results in cases.
 Contact us at (972) 599 4100.
 We will begin working on your case right away.

 Yes, if the “adjuster is investigating” your claim and there is an injury claim involved, then you should retain the services of a lawyer.
 The insurance company employs experienced adjusters and attorneys who will look for reasons to deny or avoid paying a portion, if not the entirety, of your claim.
 If you have an experienced personal injury lawyer working on your case, your lawyer can help you avoid the mistakes that people who do not hire a lawyer make.
-If you hire a Dallas personal injury lawyer, the amount you receive will more than cover the cost of your attorney.
+If you hire a personal injury attorney, the amount you receive will more than cover the cost of your attorney.

 Insurance adjusters investigate every accident claim to put your mind at ease.
 They must obtain their driver’s report regarding what occurred, even if there is a police report that clearly favors your side of the claim.
 The police officer could have mixed up the names or cars, or simply didn’t hear their driver’s story clearly, the insurance adjuster believes.
 If the insurance company is delaying because they are unable to contact their driver, a witness, or a police report, this is not unusual; however, it may be a sign that you should proceed with caution when presenting your claim, and you should consider hiring a lawyer to protect you and your claim.
 If you were injured, you should hire a lawyer because injury claims cause the insurance company to look for ways to deny insurance coverage, liability, and damages.